A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Including Supernovae in Images

-To project SN rates (SNRs) onto galaxy properties, we use the piecewise linear model from \citet{AndersenHjorth} which relates specific SFR (sSFR) to specific SNR (sSNR).
+To project SN~Ia rates (SNRs) onto galaxy properties, we use the piecewise linear model from \citet{AndersenHjorth} which relates specific SFR (sSFR) to specific SNR (sSNR).
+We note that the SN~Ia rates prescribed here are relative at a given redshift, and the overall SN~Ia rates with redshift have no galaxy dependence as given in \cite{Rodney2014,Graur2014}.
 The relations are shown in Figure \ref{fig:rodney_host}.
 Here, the piecewise function is used so that there are not unphysically high SNRs from galaxies that are outside of the range $-12<$ sSFR $<-8$, given as $\log_{10}(M_{star}\,M_{\rm galaxy}^{-1})\,\textrm{yr}^{-1}$, where we have well-calibrated SNR models.

 Multiplying the sSNR by the total stellar mass, we derive the absolute SNR of each galaxy in the input catalog (see the far-right panels in Figure~\ref{fig:rodney_host}).
-We then normalize these SNR values to get the relative probability of hosting a SN for each galaxy.
+We then normalize these SNR values to get the relative probability of hosting a SN~Ia for each galaxy.

-The next step is to match simulated SNe with appropriate hosts.
-This begins with SNANA generating a set of simulated SNe with redshifts in the range $0.06<z<2.99$.
-For each SN we then identify all galaxies within $\Delta z \pm 0.01$ as the subset of potential host galaxies.
-The redshift distributions of galaxies and SNe are shown in Figure \ref{fig:gal_mags}.
+The next step is to match simulated \SNe{} with appropriate hosts.
+This begins with SNANA generating a set of simulated \SNe{} with redshifts in the range $0.06<z<2.99$.
+For each SN~Ia we then identify all galaxies within $\Delta z \pm 0.01$ as the subset of potential host galaxies.
+The redshift distributions of galaxies and \SNe{} are shown in Figure \ref{fig:gal_mags}.
+It is important to note that a SN~Ia is generated before assigning it to a host galaxy, which has the consequence that the redshift distribution of generated SNe will not match the redshift distribution of the galaxies.

 A single galaxy is drawn from that subset, using the SNR probabilities as weights.
 The resulting distribution of stellar mass and SFR for host galaxies is plotted as contours in Figure \ref{fig:allgalaxies}.
 Selected host galaxies have on average higher stellar mass and SFR than galaxies overall.
 We also plot the magnitudes of the resulting host galaxies against redshift as contours in Figure \ref{fig:gal_mags}, which can be compared with the same relationship in all galaxies.
 The selection process using the weights causes host galaxies to be brighter on average than galaxies overall at any given redshift, an effect that can be seen directly in the images.